chhex/reactboot/README.md

 Revisited Baeldung Tutorial CRUD Application with React and Spring Boot — see https://www.baeldung.com/spring-boot-react-crud — **with versions pinned** so it actually works with today’s ecosystem.

-## Why pin versions?

 The original article is ~4 years old and mixes libraries whose majors changed since.

-I locked a combo that i think is stable with the tutorial code:
+The versions which actually worked without changing the code, where:

-- **React**: `18.3.1`
+- **React**: `18.3.1
 - **react-dom**: `18.3.1`
 - **react-router-dom**: `5.3.4` (v5 API used in the tutorial)
 - **reactstrap**: `^9` (required for Bootstrap 5)